onelogin/onelogin-python-aws-assume-role/README.md

 Those data can be used to generate an AWS BasicSessionCredentials to be used in any AWS API SDK.

-## Quick Start using the python scrypt
+## Quick Start using the python script

 ### Prepare the environment